 The college is also approved by the Texas Education Agency for the training of veterans under all classifications.
 In addition, the vocational nursing and upward mobility nursing programs are accredited by the Board of Vocational Nurse Examiners for the State of Texas (BVNE) and the Board of Nurse Examiners for the State of Texas (BNE).
 The pharmacy technology program is accredited by the Board of Directors of the American Society of Health-System Pharmacists.
 The medical laboratory program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
-The emergency medical services program is certified by the Texas Department of Health.
-The dental assisting program is accredited by the American Dental Association.
+The emergency medical services program is accredited by the American Dental Association.